nextreleaseio/next-release/content/blog/2020-08-19-developing-python-twitter-integration.md

    ...
 ```

-Now that we have access tokens we can start interfacing with the Twitter API and
+Now that we have access tokens, we can start interfacing with the Twitter
-tweeting for our users.
-We have to provide both our application keys and the individual
+API and tweeting for our users.
+We have to provide both our application keys
-user’s access keys to access the API so that Twitter knows which application is making
+and the individual user's access keys to access the API so that Twitter knows
-the request for which user and whether or not that user has granted the necessary
+which application is making the request for which user and whether or not that
-permissions to your application.
+user has granted the necessary permissions to your application.

 ```python
 def twitter_tweet(self, content):